 An alliance of ethnic armed groups has expressed in informal talks a willingness to sign bilateral peace pacts with the Myanmar military before holding discussions on whether to join the government’s nationwide cease-fire accord to end decades of hostilities.

-The Kachin Independence Army (KIA), Arakan Army (AA), Ta'ang National Liberation Army (TNLA), and Myanmar National Democratic Alliance Army (MNDAA), known collectively as the Northern Alliance, proposed the plan during an unofficial meeting with representatives from the Myanmar Peace Commission in southwestern China’s Kunming on Feb.
-25-26, said TNLA spokesman Major Tar Aik Kyaw.
+The Kachin Independence Army (KIA), Arakan Army (AA), Ta'ang National Liberation Army (TNLA), and Myanmar National Democratic Alliance Army (MNDAA), known collectively as the Northern Alliance, proposed the plan during an unofficial meeting with Myanmar peace negotiators in southwestern China’s Kunming on Feb.
+25-26, said TNLA spokesman Colonel Tar Aik Kyaw.

 The ethnic armies have not signed truces with the government and continue to engage in sporadic fighting with Myanmar forces in their quest for greater autonomy and ethnic minority rights within a federal system.